-- Setting clear outcomes for your child's progress - Reviewing progress towards those outcomes - Discussing the support we will put in place to help your child make that progress - Identifying what we will do, what we will ask you to do, and what we will ask your child to do - In occasional circumstances, the SENDCo may also attend these meetings to provide extra support.
+Setting clear outcomes for your child's progress

+- Reviewing progress towards those outcomes - Discussing the support we will put in place to help your child make that progress - Identifying what we will do, what we will ask you to do, and what we will ask your child to do - In occasional circumstances, the SENDCo may also attend these meetings to provide extra support.

-There is a parent/carer comment box on every IPM, for each term, we encourage you to make a written comment each term.
+Our IPMs are now created on an online system called 'Edukey Provision Map'.
+You will be given permission to access the plans online.
+There is a parent/carer comment section on every IPM, for each term, we encourage you to make a written comment each term.